-Overnight campers and ELP's have time to write letters during Siesta and OATs each day.
-To encourage campers to write home during their session, the Director announces every Tuesday "It's write a letter day"!
-Our address is PO Box 826, Rindge, NH 03461

-Packing pre-addressed, pre-stamped postcards or envelopes for your camper helps ensure accurate and timely delivery of their mail getting to you.
+- Overnight campers have time to write letters during Siesta and OATs each day.
+To encourage campers to write home during their session, the Director announces every Tuesday "It's letter writing day". - Our address is PO Box 826, Rindge, NH 03461 - Packing pre-addressed, pre-stamped postcards or envelopes for your camper helps ensure accurate and timely delivery of their mail getting to you.
 Mail may be slow - sometimes it can take 4-5 days depending on how legible the address is, and if someone puts a stamp on it!
-Teach your camper about writing last names and full addresses ("Grandma in Florida" will be returned).

-They can also purchase postcards, envelopes and stamps at the Camp Store.
+Teach your camper about writing last names and full addresses ("Grandma in Florida" will be returned). - Campers can also purchase postcards, envelopes and stamps at the Camp Store.

-Camper mail is brought to and picked up at the post office each weekday morning.
-Mail is delivered to camper units during Siesta.

-You may wish to send mail before your camper arrives at camp, and we will hold it for them (if you don't know your camper's unit, it's OK!).

-Mail that arrives after a camper's session will be forwarded to the camper's home address.
+- Camper mail is brought to and picked up at the post office each weekday morning.
+Mail is delivered to camper units during Siesta. - You may wish to send mail before your camper arrives at camp, and we will hold it for them (if you don't know your camper's unit, it's OK!). - Mail that arrives after a camper's session will be forwarded to the camper's home address.